ManuelFreytag/snapshot-gatekeeper/README.md

-# SnapShot Gatekeeper
+# Snapshot Filter Assistant

-SnapShot Gatekeeper is an AI-powered photography curation tool designed to help photographers quickly sort through thousands of images.
+Snapshot Filter Assistant is an AI-powered photography curation tool designed to help photographers quickly sort through thousands of images.
 It uses Google's Gemini AI to evaluate photos, detect bursts, and suggest which shots to keep.

 ## UI Overview